dj311/epd-wm/README.md

 TODO

 ## Credits
-Based on [Cage: A Wayland kiosk](https://github.com/Hjdskes/cage) for which Jente Hidskes owns the copyright.
+Based on [Cage: A Wayland kiosk](https://github.com/Hjdskes/cage) for which Jente Hidskes is the copyright holder.
 Copyright notices have been preserved on individual files.
+Code in the `./hacks` directory has been copied from wlroots verbatim, and retains their copyright notices.
+I used the wlroots internals as a reference for large sections of the code inside `epd_output.c`.

 ## License
 MIT licensed.
 For more information, see the [LICENSE](./LICENSE) file in this repo.